MathThyMod/GP_emu_UQSA/README.md

 sens.to_file("test_sense_file")
 ```

 ### Plot a sensitivity table
-To plot a sensitivity table of the sensitivities divided by the expection of the variance, use
+To plot a sensitivity table of the normalised sensitivities (sensitivity indices divided by the expectation of the variance) use
 ```
-s.sense_table([sens,], [], [])
+s.sense_table([sens,])
 ```
-where the first argument is a list containing sensitivity objects, the second list can be filled with labels for the table columns (inputs), and the third list can be filled with labels for the table rows (outputs).
+where the first argument is a list containing Sensitivity instances.

+Optional arguments ```inputNames``` and ```outputNames``` for the column titles (inputs) and the row titles (emulator outputs) can be specified as lists.

+An optional integer argument ```rowHeight``` (default 6) can adjust the height of the table rows.

-By looping over different emulators (built to emulate a different outputs) and building up a list of sensitivites, it is possible to call sense_table with a list of the results of the sensitivity calculations for each emulator.
-Calling sense_table will then results in a table with columns of inputs and rows of outputs (each row corresponding to an emulator built for a different output).
+By looping over different emulators (presumably built to emulate different outputs) and building up a list of Sensitivity instances, ```sense_table``` can be used to produce a table displaying the sensitivity of every output for every input.

 ```
 sense_list = [ ]
 for i in range(num_emulators):

-    ... build/load emulator etc. ...
+    ... setup emulator ...

-    ... call the uncertainty and senstiivty routines etc...
+    ... setup sensitivity ...

     sense_list.append(sens)
-# end of loop

 s.sense_table(sense_list, [], [])
 ```
-An optional integer argument to sense_table is possible ```s.sense_table(sense_list, [], [], 4)``` which changes the height of the rows in the resulting table.
-The user might want to call sense_table several times with different integers until the table looks right, and then use just the one function call with that number.

 <a name="Examples"/>
 ## Examples

+There are several examples in the top-level folder "examples".

 <a name="Simple toy simulator"/>
 ### Simple toy simulator

+#### toy-sim
 To run a simple example, do
 ```
 cd examples/toy-sim/
 python emulator.py
 ```
 The script emulator.py will attempt to build an emulator from the data found in toy-sim_input and toy-sim_output:
-* toy-sim_input contains 2 dimensional inputs generated from an optimised latin hypercube design
+* toy-sim_input contains inputs generated from an optimised latin hypercube design
-* toy-sim_output contains the 1 dimensional output generated from a simulation which takes 2 inputs
+* toy-sim_output contains output generated by the script "toy-sim.py"

-The script toy-sim.py is the 'toy simulation': it is simply a deterministic function performing some operations on several numbers and returning a single number.
-This script can be run with
+The script toy-sim.py is the 'toy simulation': it is simply a deterministic function performing some operations.
+To run, use:
 ```
 python toy-sim.py toy-sim_input
 ```